jurassic73/split89/readme.md

 ![image](https://i.imgur.com/LlCcYc1.jpeg)

-### Wiring the controller, reset button and TRRS jack
+### Wiring the controller, reset button, TRRS jack, jumper and resistor

   Note: keep good length wires to the reset switch, TRRS jack plate and off to the matrix from the controller in such a way that you can route them to lie flat enough so you can properly install the base plate.
 Note the base plate has a rim as well.
 If the wires are stacked too high, you won't be able to install the base plate correctly (made this mistake myself and had to install longer wires so they could route properly to lay flat).